Huskers CARE Peer Educators

 Huskers CARE Peer Educators (HCPE) are UNL undergraduate students passionate about creating positive change.
 Peer Educators are trained to raise awareness and educate fellow students about power-based violence, university policies, and resources available on campus and in the community.
 Their primary role is facilitating in-person Sexual Assault and Relationship Violence (SARV) workshops.

-Huskers CARE Peer Educator Applications are LIVE for the 2024-25 Academic Year
+Huskers CARE Peer Educator Applications are OPEN for the 2025-26 Academic Year

 Apply Today